MicheGit/fmcps-snd-assignment/relazione/correctness.md

 new nodes that we can reach at every new step) in the list `frontiers` (this will be used later).

 At the end of the loop, `r` will contain all the states reachable from `recur` in a finite positive number of steps.
 Since there is at least one cycle (as guaranteed by the correctness of step (1)), `r` must contain at least one state that is also in `recur` (the knot of the cycle).
-We then pick one such state (if there are more we can choose any of those), and we will call it `knot` going on.
+We then pick one such state (if there are more we can choose any of those), and we will refer to this chosen knot with the `s` variable going on.

 ### 2.2 Constructing the self loop

-We construct the self loop starting from `knot` using the `frontiers`, we assume their correctness from (2.1) in the function `build_loop`.
+We build the self loop starting from `s` using the `frontiers`, we assume their correctness from (2.1) in the function `build_loop`.

-We find the smallest index `k` in which we can find `knot`, it for sure exists given the condition imposed in (2.1) and we build a path from `knot` going backwards (range k ...
+We find the smallest index `k` in which we can find `s`, it for sure exists given the condition imposed in (2.1) and we build a path from `s` going backwards (range k ...
 0) following the frontiers, picking any of the state between them and one of the input necessary to perform that transition (if present) storing if every time it inside the list `path`.

+- `path` represents a symbolic path over

-By inductive construction is clear that at the end of the iteration inside `path` is present a sequence of state and inputs starting from `knot` and going back to itself.
+By inductive construction is clear that at the end of the iteration inside `path` is present a sequence of state and inputs starting from `s` and going back to itself.

 ### 2.3 Reaching the self loop

-From (2.1) we know that `knot` is a member of `recur` and from (1) we know that `recur` is a subset of `reach`.
-Therefore, `knot` is for sure a reachable state, thus we can construct a sequence starting from one of the initial state to `knot` in `build_prefix`.
+From (2.1) we know that `s` is a member of `recur` and from (1) we know that `recur` is a subset of `reach`.
+Therefore, `s` is for sure a reachable state, thus we can construct a sequence starting from one of the initial state to `s` in `build_prefix`.

-We perform a Dijkstra-like path finding to find a sequence of regions from the region of the initial states to reach `knot`.
-Inductively we construct the list `frontiers` where we store the sequence of regions that reach the state `knot`, every one is a distance +1 transition from the preceding one.
-We know that the construction terminates since as we said before `knot` is a reachable state.
+We perform a Dijkstra-like path finding to find a sequence of regions from the region of the initial states to reach `s`.
+Inductively we construct the list `frontiers` where we store the sequence of regions that reach the state `s`, every one is a distance +1 transition from the preceding one.
+We know that the construction terminates since as we said before `s` is a reachable state.

-By iterating `frontier` backwards we extract one of the states and the input necessary to go from a frontier and his predecessor and insert them inside the path, it's clear from the construction of `frontiers` that is always present such state and input, and at the end of iteration path contains the path from one of the initial states to `knot`.
+By iterating `frontier` backwards we extract one of the states and the input necessary to go from a frontier and his predecessor and insert them inside the path, it's clear from the construction of `frontiers` that is always present such state and input, and at the end of iteration path contains the path from one of the initial states to `s`.